 - Choose or change health insurance vendor and network

-- Enroll in, change coverage, or cancel voluntary life insurances (voluntary term life and/or voluntary accidental death & dismemberment)
+- Enroll in, change coverage or cancel voluntary life insurances (voluntary term life and/or voluntary accidental death and dismemberment)

 - Enroll in short term disability insurance

 You may enroll in LTD as a new hire and during Annual/Open Enrollment only.
 You may cancel LTD at any time during the year.

 Proof of good health will be required for Voluntary Term Life if you decline coverage when first offered.
 Eligibility will be determined by the insurance carrier.

 Employees on Leave of Absence With Pay

 If an employee is placed on an approved leave of absence from the University and will continue to receive a paycheck, the employee is not required to take any action to continue current insurance coverage.

 If an employee is placed on leave of absence without pay, the employee must contact Jecobi Swafford, Total Compensation Senior Specialist, immediately.
 During the leave, the employee may continue all insurance coverage or they may choose to cancel all insurance coverage.